One person. The whole digital stack.

 30 minutes, free, no pitch.
 Got a project to scope or a bigger problem to diagnose?
 Either way, I'll tell you what I'd do — whether you hire me or not.

-Free 30-minute call.
-I'll look at your whole marketing system — ads, site, SEO, follow-up — and tell you which pipe to fix first.
+30 minutes.
+I'll look at your ads, your site, your follow-up — and tell you which one to fix first.
 No pitch.